SukritaEarn/Covid19WorldSituation/README.md

     ```
    openapi-to-graphql --cors -u http://localhost:9000/covid-api/v1/ openapi/covid-api.yaml
    ```
-   Default port is 8080.
-You can change to your port that you open python local server.
+    9000 is the port number when you open server from app.py
 8. Install node package to access front-end at localhost.
     ```
     npm install